SDGforskning/sdg-strings/SDG13_query_action_WoS.md

   (
     ("climat*" NEAR/5 ("strateg*" OR "policy" OR "policies" OR "plan" OR "planning" OR "plans" OR "management")) OR "nationally determined contribution$"
+    OR "green climate fund" OR "Least Developed Countries Fund" OR "LDCF" OR "Special Climate Change Fund" OR "SCCF" OR "adaptation fund"
     OR
       (
         (
-          ("improv*" OR "increase" OR "better" OR "enhanc*" OR "build*" OR "strengthen*" OR "raise" OR "raising" OR "develop" OR "developing" OR "create" OR "creation" OR "implement*" OR "integrat*" OR "adopt*" OR "invest" OR "investing" OR "development assistance" OR "development aid" OR "development fund*" OR "foreign aid" OR "international aid" OR "cooperation fund*"
+          ("improv*" OR "increase" OR "better" OR "enhanc*" OR "build*" OR "strengthen*" OR "raise" OR "raising" OR "develop" OR "developing" OR "create" OR "creation" OR "implement*" OR "integrat*" OR "adopt*" OR "invest" OR "investing" OR "fund$" OR "funding" OR "development assistance" OR "development aid" OR "development fund*" OR "foreign aid" OR "international aid" OR "cooperation fund*"
-          OR "green climate fund"
-          )
+          OR "financial assistance" OR "financial support" OR "economic assistance" OR "economic support" OR "climate financ*" OR "climate aid" OR "climate fund*" )
           NEAR/5
-              ("capacity" OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "capabilit*" OR "communication" OR "social network$" OR "information network$" OR "collaboration" OR "cooperation" OR "educat*" OR "awareness"
+              ("capacity" OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "capabilit*" OR "training"
+              OR "communication" OR "social network$" OR "information network$" OR "collaboration" OR "cooperation" OR "educat*" OR "awareness"
               )